ALPHA - Not yet released

 makejack comes with several default targets/ To use these, you have to

-import them into your mj.edn
+import them into your mj.edn file.

 #mj {:targets